heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 A paper exam that will test your knowledge on everything we have seen during the semester (theoretical content, practical content and practical works).

+You will be asked to read/write/understand some code.

+You must be ready as there will be no time to lose.

+![bg right:40%][illustration]

+---

 **Allowed resources?**

 Two double-sided sheets (so four single-sided sheets) of personal notes.

+**What to do during the exam?**

+Read the exam carefully.

+Always try to write something.

+You all have the skills to pass the exam.

 ![bg right:40%][illustration]